MyCollab/mycollab/README.md

 ## Installation

-The current MyCollab version is 5.1.2 released on 20th August, 2015.
+The current MyCollab version is 5.1.3 released on 17th September, 2015.
 This branch will focus in mobile devices, reporting and customize options for on-demand edition.

 1. Download MyCollab binary - https://community.mycollab.com/download/
 2. Follow installation guideline at https://community.mycollab.com/installation-guideline/